-The practice website will give you some impression of the owner's aspirations.
+The practice website may give you some impression of the owner's aspirations.
 Do you like what you see?
 An uncluttered and professional attention to detail in the way information is presented clearly and unambiguously will demonstrate that care is generally taken to communicate effectively with current and prospective patients.

 - It will be easy to see the style of the practice.
 Does the website describe the sort of dental care that you would like to provide? - Consider whether patients arriving at the practice are likely to have realistic expectations from their own visit to the website.
 If they arrive for their first appointment anticipating treatment that is inappropriate for them or, perhaps, beyond your current clinical experience, would you be confident that you will be able to build a good relationship of trust with your patients on that basis? - Enter the practice's name into Google.
 Does anything come up that might prompt questions to ask at interview?
-Good reviews on NHS Choices are encouraging.
-On the other hand, adverse reviews are not always truly reflective of a dental practice and its team and you may wish to find out how they arose. - In England, you can check registration at the Care Quality Commission at www.cqc.org.uk/search/dentists.
-If the practice has been inspected, a copy of the report will be available and will highlight any shortcomings and requirements for improvement. - In Northern Ireland, check the practice's compliance with RQIA.
-From 1 April 2011, establishments providing private dental care or treatment have been subject to The Independent Health Care Regulations (Northern Ireland) 2005, and must be registered by RQIA.
-You can look up the practice inspection report at www.rqia.org.uk/inspections/index.cfm - In Scotland and Wales, registration with similar regulators is a matter for individual practitioners.
+Good reviews on whatclinic.com or similar websites are encouraging.
+On the other hand, adverse reviews are not always truly reflective of a dental practice and its team and you may wish to find out how they arose. - In Ireland there is no scheme for practice inspections, apart from those carried out by HSE when a dentist requests a new DTSS contract.